supreethramesh23/dp-203-azure-data-engineer/Instructions/Labs/17-stream-analytics.md

     - **Encoding**: UTF-8
 2. Save the input and wait while it is created.
 You will see several notifications.
 Wait for a **Successful connection test** notification.

-## Create an output for the blob store
+## Task 05: Create an output for the blob store

 You will store the aggregated sales order data in JSON format in an Azure Storage blob container.